czbiohub-sf/cerebra/README.md

 If working with cancer variants, the user has the option of limiting the search space to variants also found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database.

 ### `find-peptide-variants`
-This module reports the peptide-level consequence of genomic variants.
+This module reports the peptide-level variations associated with each genomic variant.
 VCF records are converted to peptide-level variants, and then [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs, in acordance to the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
 The output is a heirarchically ordered text file (CSV or JSON) that reports the the Ensemble protein ID and the gene associated with each variant, for each experimental sample.
 The user again has the option of limiting the search space to variants also found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database.
+This module also has an option to report the number of variant vs wildtype reads found at each loci.

 Installation
 ------------